ASC 740 Provision for Income Taxes

 What reporting and disclosures are required under ASC 740?

 The total ASC 740 provision for income tax goes on the income statement.
 Companies may choose whether to report current and deferred tax expense on the income statement or as a separate disclosure.

 ASC 740 requires the balance sheet to net all deferred tax assets and liabilities that can offset for tax purposes—usually meaning they relate to the same jurisdiction for the same entity.
 However, companies must disclose the total value of both deferred tax assets and liabilities.

 Public companies must perform a tax rate reconciliation.
 They can reconcile either the expected tax—based on the statutory rate multiplied by GAAP pretax income—to the total income tax provision, or the statutory rate to the effective tax rate (ETR).

 Companies calculate the ETR by dividing the total income tax provision by GAAP pretax income.
 Nonpublic companies must disclose significant effective tax rate reconciliation items but need not provide a numerical reconciliation.

 Additional disclosures required under ASC 740 include: net change in the total valuation allowance, method of accounting for income taxes, nature of temporary differences, policy for classifying interest and penalties, amounts and expiration dates of NOL and tax credit carryforwards, and many other items.

-Learn how Tax Prodigy Provision helped IT provider Flexential save time and effort, and ensure accuracy, by simplifying its approach to tax provision.
+Learn how Bloomberg Tax Provision helped IT provider Flexential save time and effort, and ensure accuracy, by simplifying its approach to tax provision.

 Navigate the ASC 740 tax provision with confidence